tauantcamargo/micro-videos-typescript/README.md

-# Montagem do ambiente de desenvolvimento (Docker e IDE)
+- Setting up the development environment (Docker and IDE)
-# Criar uma aplicacao Node.js + Typescript
+- Create a Node.js + Typescript application
-# Crar entidade de Categoria
+- Create the Category entity
-# Criar testes - unit / integracao
+- Create tests - unit / integration
-# Criar Casos de uso e Repositorio
+- Create Use Cases and Repository
-# Criar testes
+- Create tests

-# Repetir para as outras entidades
+- Repeat for the other entities

-# Nestjs - Criacao de API Rest Genre, Cast member, Video
+- Nestjs - Creation of Rest API for Genre, Cast member, Video
-# Integracao com RabbitMQ e Encoder de video
+- Integration with RabbitMQ and Video Encoder
-# Testes E2E (End-to-End)
+- End-to-End (E2E) tests